Dusty Baker: Los Angeles Dodgers (1976–1983)

-Baker batted .274 in 1979 before improving in 1980 with heightened contact, as he batted .294 with 170 hits, 29 home runs and 97 RBIs.
+Baker batted .274 in 1979 before improving in 1980 with heightened contact, as he batted .294 with 170 hits, 29 home runs, and 97 RBIs.
 He finished fourth in MVP voting while winning the Silver Slugger Award.
 The 1981 season was shortened by a strike that saw a first and second half division champion, but Baker and the Dodgers were not slowed down.
-He played in 103 games and batted a career high .320 with 128 hits and 49 RBIs that saw him named to his first All-Star Game.
+He played in 103 games and batted a career-high .320 with 128 hits and 49 RBIs that saw him named to his first All-Star Game.
 He was also awarded the Silver Slugger Award and the Gold Glove Award while finishing seventh in MVP voting.
-The Dodgers won the first half NL West title and thus were matched against the second half champion in the Houston Astros.
+The Dodgers won the first-half NL West title and thus were matched against the second-half champion in the Houston Astros.
 Baker batted .167 in the Division Series, but the Dodgers won in five games.
 In the Championship Series against the Montreal Expos, he batted .316 with three runs batted in as the Dodgers won in a closely contested five-game series to win their third pennant in four years.
 Facing the New York Yankees in the 1981 World Series, Baker batted just .167 with one run batted in, but the Dodgers won in six games to win the title.
 The following year, Baker batted .300 in 147 games with 171 hits, 23 home runs and 88 RBIs to make his second and final All-Star Game.
-He closed out his Dodgers career in 1983 by batting .260 with 138 hits; curiously, this was the first season since 1975 where he drew more walks than strikeouts (in this case walking a career high 72 times with 59 strikeouts).
+He closed out his Dodgers career in 1983 by batting .260 with 138 hits; curiously, this was the first season since 1975 where he drew more walks than strikeouts (in this case walking a career-high 72 times with 59 strikeouts).
 In the NLCS, he batted .357 while hitting a home run for his fifth and final career postseason home run; the Dodgers lost in four games.

-Closing years
+San Francisco Giants (1984)

+He became a free agent after the season and signed with the San Francisco Giants for the 1984 season.
+He played 100 games that year and batted .292 with 71 hits and three home runs.